-The Bristol 83A Primary Trainer (sometimes known as the Bristol PTM - Primary Trainer Machine) is a direct descendant of the unsuccessful Bristol 73 Taxiplane (which is described separately).
+The Bristol Aeroplane Company Type 83A Primary Trainer (sometimes known as the Bristol PTM - Primary Trainer Machine) is a direct descendant of the unsuccessful Bristol Type 73 Taxiplane.

-The Primary Trainer was a Taxiplane configured as a two-seat dual control primary trainer, fitted with a single engine and slightly narrower fuselage.
+The Bristol Type 83 Primary Trainer was in effect a Type 73 Taxiplane, configured as a two-seat dual control primary trainer, fitted with a single engine and slightly narrower fuselage.
 It was hoped that this machine would be suitable for use by the Reserve Flying Schools.

-The first Primary Trainer (G-EBFZ) was the first of six aircraft to be used by the Reserve Flying School at Filton.
-It was first flown around late May 1923 and by the first week of July four aircraft were in use by the Filton Reserve Training School.
+The first Bristol Type 83 Primary Trainer (G-EBFZ) was the first of six aircraft to be used by the Reserve Flying School at Filton.
+It was first flown around late May 1923, and by the first week of July, four aircraft were in use by the Filton Reserve Training School.

 Six additional aircraft were put in hand but it was sometime before these attracted orders.

-In 1928, one of the Filton aircraft (G-EBGA) was cleaned up for racing purposes and designated the Type 83C.
-Modifications included a more streamlined cowling and spinner, fuselage fairings and increased chord interplane struts.
+In 1928, one of the Filton aircraft (G-EBGA) was cleaned up for racing purposes, and designated the Bristol Type 83C.
+Modifications to the aircraft included a more streamlined cowling and spinner, fuselage fairings and increased chord interplane struts.

 |Powerplant||One 120 hp - 140 hp Bristol Lucifer engine|